chameleon10712/notes/db/10-query-processing.rst

 - predicate

-  - A predicate is simply the formal name for when an expression is used to evaluate a TRUE or FALSE condition (or sometimes UNKNOWN if a TRUE/FALSE value can't be determined)
+  - A predicate is the formal name for when an expression is used to evaluate a TRUE or FALSE condition (or sometimes UNKNOWN if a TRUE/FALSE value can't be determined)
   - ex.

     - ``JOIN Country ON Customer.countryCode = Country.countryCode``